 Cover designs: Dusk Peterson.
 Permission is granted for the reposting

 and reprinting of the banners, covers, and story summaries (blurbs) for

 the purposes of providing information on Dusk Peterson's writings.
 Please

 Constructive criticism, enquiries, and idle chit-chat may be sent to

 duskpeterson(at)fastmail.fm.
-While I'm offline, my e-mail is monitored
+When I'm writing, my e-mail inbox is monitored

 by my assistant; please mark any urgent e-mail with the subject heading